jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.17 LineDetectionFilter

-Performs a line-detection filter on an image..
+Performs a line-detection filter on an image.

 *Parameters*: